achicks15/CorrFunction_NMRRelaxation/README.md

 5. Calculate the NMR relaxation parameters for a specified magnetic field

 Using This Code:
-    Required Python version and modules: (as of ) Python 3.5:
+    Required Python version and modules:
+    Python 3.5:
         1. Numpy v1.17.3
         2. Pandas v0.25.2